tigerfarm/tigcall/README.md

-# Tiger Call Client Application Version 1.1
+# Voice Call Client Application Version 1.1

 This application is used by people to make and receive Twilio voice calls from their browser.